devdruh/reactjs-18-arcgis-js-4x/README.md

 > Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 > You may also see the live project here: [React ArcGIS Project](http://reactjs-18-arcgis-js-4x.vercel.app)

+The app is built using React 18, ArcGIS Maps SDK for JS and Material UI v5.x

 **Note: this is a personal project only.**